NHSDigital/software-engineering-quality-framework/practices/security.md

   <details><summary>If enforcement is not possible / appropriate, use alerts to identify potential issues: example AWS Config rule to identify public-facing RDS databases (click to expand)</summary>

     ```yaml
     {
-        "ConfigRuleName": RDS_INSTANCE_PUBLIC_ACCESS_CHECK",
+      "ConfigRuleName": "RDS_INSTANCE_PUBLIC_ACCESS_CHECK",
-        "Description": " Checks whether the Amazon Relational Database Service (RDS) instances are not publicly accessible.
-The rule is non-compliant if the publiclyAccessible field is true in the instance configuration item.
+      "Description": "Checks whether the Amazon Relational Database Service (RDS) instances are not publicly accessible.
+The rule is non-compliant if the publiclyAccessible field is true in the instance configuration item."
       "Scope": {
         "ComplianceResourceTypes": [
           "AWS::RDS::DBInstance"
         ]
       },
       "Source": {
         "Owner": "AWS",
         "SourceIdentifier": " RDS_INSTANCE_PUBLIC_ACCESS_CHECK"
       }
     }
     ```
   </details>